ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-anchor_cnf title="Example of Access Token Response with an access token bound to an asymmetric key, using the \"anchor_cnf\" parameter."}

-## rev_aud {#sec-rev_aud}
+## rev_audience {#sec-rev_audience}

-This section defines the additional "rev_aud" parameter.
+This section defines the additional "rev_audience" parameter.
 The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

-* The "rev_aud" parameter is OPTIONAL in an Access Token Request.
+* The "rev_audience" parameter is OPTIONAL in an Access Token Request.
 The presence of this parameter indicates that C wishes the requested access token to specify additional access rights.
 These are intended for the access token's audience to access protected resources at C as the access token's reverse audience.

   This parameter specifies such a reverse audience as a text string identifier of C. When the Access Token Request is encoded in CBOR, the value of this parameter is encoded as a CBOR text string.

-* The "rev_aud" parameter is OPTIONAL in an Access Token Response.
+* The "rev_audience" parameter is OPTIONAL in an Access Token Response.
 If present, it has the same meaning and encoding that it has in the Access Token Request.

-Fundamentally, this parameter has the same semantics of the "aud" parameter used in the ACE framework, with the difference that it conveys an identifier of C as a host of protected resources to access, according to the access rights granted as reverse scope to the audience of the access token issued by the AS.
+Fundamentally, this parameter has the same semantics of the "audience" parameter used in the ACE framework, with the difference that it conveys an identifier of C as a host of protected resources to access, according to the access rights granted as reverse scope to the audience of the access token issued by the AS.

 The use of this parameter is further detailed in {{sec-bidirectional-access-control}}.